KnightMollo/w4111.github.io/syllabus.md

 * Late days are nontransferrable between homeworks and projects
 * To use a late day for a project, both team partners must have a project grace day available each, and they will both be deducted one project grace day each.
 If you change team partners and your new partner does not have any project grace days left, then unfortunately you will not be able to use any grace days for the project.
+* They do not apply to advanced assignments.